Making sensible retailer choices to help you to sell books online.

 It always pays to check how and when you will be paid before you make a decision.

 Choosing your online retailers for paperbacks is easy.
-Get your books on as many as you can find.
+Get your books on Amazon and Barnes & Noble if possible, and as many more that you can find.

 With ebooks, however, there is always the difficult choice to make.

-Open-publishing, which means having your ebook available on as many retailers as you can manage.
+Open-publishing, which means having your ebook available on as many retailers as you can find.

 Or, Amazon KDP Select exclusivity, which means your ebook will only be available on the Amazon Kindle Store.